cmihail/hyprland-plugins/workspace-overview/README.md

   - Left panel (1/3): Shows 4 workspace previews (2 before + 2 after current)
   - Right panel (2/3): Shows the current workspace enlarged
 - **Smart Workspace Selection**: Automatically adjusts workspace list for edge cases (workspace 1 and 2)
+- **Click-to-Switch**: Click on any workspace preview to switch to it with smooth animation
+- **Workspace Numbers**: Displays workspace number in the top-left corner of each preview
-- **Smooth Animations**: Zoom animation when exiting the overview
+- **Smooth Animations**: Zoom animation when switching or exiting the overview
-- **Mouse Click Exit**: Click anywhere to exit the overview with a smooth transition
+- **Mouse Click Exit**: Click outside workspaces to exit without switching
 - **Live Previews**: Real-time rendering of workspace contents

 ## Prerequisites